Merkel and party chief at odds over virus measures

 "Everyone wants the number of infections to go down and everyone has taken the appropriate measures for their state, which are very different," he said.

-He also defended Tobias Hans, state premier of Saarland, who had been heavily criticised over his plans to end a shutdown as early as April 6.
+Laschet also defended Tobias Hans, state premier of the small southwestern state of Saarland, who had been heavily criticised over his plans to end a shutdown as early as April 6.

 At a tense meeting last week, Merkel and the regional leaders had agreed to stick to national rules including strict shutdowns and curfews in areas with more than 100 new infections per 100,000 people over seven days.

-But under Germany's federal system, each state can ultimately decide its own rules and some have failed to impose curfews and gone ahead with reopening measures, despite fierce criticism.
+But under Germany's federal system, each state can ultimately decide its own rules and some have failed to impose curfews and gone ahead with reopening measures.

-The small southwestern state of Saarland has said it plans to end its shutdown completely and open leisure, sports and entertainment facilities after Easter to those who can provide a negative test.
+Laschet's government in Germany's most populous state North Rhine-Westphalia has ordered new curbs for the hardest hit districts, while at the same time offering an escape clause of keeping shops or museums open if people undergo rapid testing.

-Asked if Laschet's actions in North Rhine-Westphalia went against what was agreed, Merkel said: "There are several states that have taken a very broad interpretation, and that does not fill me with joy."
+Asked if Laschet's actions went against what was agreed, Merkel said: "There are several states that have taken a very broad interpretation, and that does not fill me with joy."

+The direct slapdown by Merkel came as the CDU and Bavarian sister party the Christian Social Union saw support plunging in polls to 25 percent, just two points clear of the Greens and almost eight points below their score at the last election in 2017.

+It also came just before the CDU-CSU conservative alliance is due to decide who will lead it into Germany's next general election on September 26.

+But the mood has soured in recent months as renewed shutdowns since the autumn failed to bring down infection rates sustainably and a vaccination campaign has so far proved sluggish.

+The conservatives have also suffered from a corruption scandal dubbed the "mask affair", in which several CDU-CSU politicians are accused of profiting directly or indirectly from procurement contracts.

-The rapid spread of the British coronavirus variant has led to an exponential growth in new cases in Germany in recent weeks, just as the country was taking first steps towards reopening.
+The rapid spread of the British coronavirus variant in Germany has led to exponential growth in new cases in recent weeks, just as the country was taking first steps towards reopening.

 The Robert Koch Institute (RKI) health agency reported 9,872 new cases in 24 hours on Monday and a national incidence rate of 134.4 per 100,000 people over the last seven days.